RNS60 is Revalesio’s lead clinical pharmaceutical candidate, which offers a combination of three key features:

 Amyotrophic Lateral Sclerosis

 Research has increasingly pointed to neuro-inflammation as one of the major drivers of ALS progression.
 There are only two FDA-approved drug for ALS, Rilutek (riluzole) and Radicava (edaravone), which have been shown to be associated with only modest effects on survival and function.
 No available treatment prevents, halts, or reverses the disease.
 The development of a safe and effective therapy to lower the inflammation associated with ALS and to boost the survival of neurons and muscle cells is necessary to address this unmet medical need.

-RNS60 has shown promising effects in a mouse model of ALS, and is currently being evaluated in a clinical pilot study at Massachusetts General Hospital.
-A larger, placebo controlled, international Phase II clinical trial is scheduled to start in the first quarter of 2017.
-This study is funded in part by a grant from the ALS Association and ALS Finding a Cure and the Northeast ALS Consortium (NEALS).
+RNS60 has shown promising effects in a mouse model of ALS, and is currently being evaluated in a clinical open label pilot study at Massachusetts General Hospital (MGH), and in a larger placebo-controlled study that aims to enroll 142 ALS patients in 20 centers in Italy and at MGH.
+This study is funded in part by a grant from the ALS Association in partnership with ALS Finding a Cure and the Northeast ALS Consortium (NEALS).